vicramon/sketch_lorem_plugin/README.md

-# Lorem Plugins for Sketch App
+# Lorem Generator Plugins for Sketch App

 Just open these babies in Sketch and you're good to go.